 '''

-#include <db.h>
+#include <db_cxx.h>

-int
+int DbSequence::get_flags(u_int32_t flagsp);

-DB_SEQUENCE->get_flags(DB_SEQUENCE seq, u_int32_t flagsp);

 '''

-The DB\SEQUENCE->get\flags() method returns the current flags.
+The DbSequence::get_flags() method returns the current flags.

-The DB\SEQUENCE->get\flags() method may be called at any time during the life of the application.
+The DbSequence::get_flags() method may be called at any time during the life of the application.

-The DB\SEQUENCE->get\flags() method returns a non-zero error value on failure and 0 on success.
+The DbSequence::get_flags() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

-The DB\SEQUENCE->get\flags() method returns the current flags in flagsp.
+The DbSequence::get_flags() method returns the current flags in flagsp.